Jyotirmoyp/calcpiplus/README.md

 # calcpiplus

-These two scripts can be useful to run calcpi code (Written by Clint Conrad, https://www.clintconrad.no/mantleflow/mantleflow.html) to calculate instanteneous strecting axes from the global geodynamic flow.
+These two scripts can be useful to run calcpi code (Written by Clint Conrad, https://www.clintconrad.no/mantleflow/mantleflow.html) to calculate instantaneous stretching axes from the global geodynamic flow.

 The code has two parts.